Samuel Isaac

-Samuel Isaac (1812 - 22 November 1886) was a merchant and a promoter of the Mersey Railway Tunnel.
+Samuel Isaac (1812 - 22 November 1886) was a merchant whose firm, S. Isaac, Campbell & Company, supplied military uniforms and arms, and was also a promoter of the Mersey Railway Tunnel.

 Early life

-Isaac, son of Lewis Isaac of Poole, Dorsetshire, by Catherine, daughter of N. Solomon of Margate, was born at Chatham, Kent in 1815.
-Coming to London as a young man, he established a large business as an army contractor in Jermyn Street, trading as S. Isaac, Campbell & Company.
-His brother, Saul Isaac, J. P., afterwards member for Nottingham 1874–80, was associated with him in partnership.
+Isaac was the son of Lewis Isaacs of Chatham, Kent, by Catherine, daughter of N. Solomon of Margate, and was born at Chatham in 1815.
+His father, who used the name Isaacs, was in partnership with Thomas Ponder as army and navy clothiers and outfitters at Chatham until 1835.

+By 1838, Samuel Isaac had established himself as a supplier of boots, military uniforms, belts, and knapsacks for soldiers and sailors, with a store in Chatham.
+By 1845 he was trading as "Samuel Isaac, Military Contractor & Tailor", in Chatham High Street.
+Moving on to Westminster, by 1848 the company was at 21 St James's Street, under the name of "Isaac Samuel, Army Contractor", and later was in Jermyn Street, trading as S. Isaac, Campbell & Company.
+His brother, Saul Isaac, J. P., afterwards a member of parliament for Nottingham 1874–80, was his business partner.

 Confederate war

-The firm during the Confederate war in America were the largest European supporters of the southern states.
-Their ships, outward bound with military stores and freighted home with cotton, were the most enterprising of blockade-runners between 1861 and 1865.
-Isaac's eldest son Henry, who died at Nassau, West Indies, during the war, had much to do with this branch of the business.
+During the American Civil War (1861–1865), the Isaac firm was the largest European supporter of the southern states.
+Its ships, outward bound with military stores and freighted home with cotton, were the most enterprising of blockade-runners all through the war.
+Isaac's son Henry, who died at Nassau, West Indies, during the war, had much to do with this branch of the business.
 Having raised a regiment of volunteers from among the workmen of his own factory at Northampton, Isaac was rewarded with the military rank of major.
-He and his firm were large holders of Confederate funds, and were consequently ruined on the conclusion of the American war in 1865.
+He and his firm were large holders of Confederate funds and consequently had huge losses on the conclusion of the American war in 1865.

 Mersey railway tunnel

 In 1880 he acquired the rights of the promoters of the Mersey Railway Tunnel, and himself undertook the making of the tunnel, letting the works to Messrs.
 Waddell, and employing as engineers Mr. James Brunlees and Sir Douglas Fox.
-The Right Hon.
-H. C. Raikes became chairman, with the Right Hon.
-E. P. Bouverie as vice-chairman, of the company formed to carry through the undertaking.
+H. C. Raikes became chairman of the company formed to carry through the undertaking, with Edward Pleydell-Bouverie as vice-chairman.
 Money was raised, and the boring was completed under Isaac's superintendence on 17 January 1884.
-The tunnel was opened on 13 February 1885; the first passenger train ran through on 22 December; it was formally opened by King Edward VII when Prince of Wales, 20 January 1886.
-Queen Victoria accepted from Isaac a jewelled representation of the tunnel, in which the speck of light at the end of the excavation was represented by a brilliant.
-He formed a collection of paintings containing some of the best works of Mr. B. W. Leader, A.R.A.
+The tunnel was opened on 13 February 1885; the first passenger train ran through on 22 December; it was formally opened by the future King Edward VII, when he was Prince of Wales, on 20 January 1886.
+Queen Victoria accepted from Isaac a jewelled representation of the tunnel, in which the speck of light at the end of it was represented by a brilliant.